|

 carried out in a theatre, that part of the process is a production

-equipment and staff for particular procedures, and it may even have particular
+particular equipment and staff for particular procedures, and it may even

-distinguish it from the supply chain portion, the referral and waiting list
+this to distinguish it from the supply chain portion, the referral and

-part, because the way in which the supply chain portion and production parts
+waiting list part, because the way in which the supply chain portion and

 How can we be sure that intervention is a production